An organizational leadership degree will equip you with the skills to be a leader aware of the human challenges of

 Business or organization executive

 There’s some good news for those who are interested in management.
-Management positions are expected to grow five percent from 2019 to 2029 in the US, according to the Bureau of Labor Statistics.
-The medium annual wage for such a position was $105,660 in May of 2019 .
+Management positions are expected to grow 9 percent from 2020 to 2030 in the United States, according to the US Bureau of Labor Statistics.
+The median annual wage for such a position was $102,450 in May 2021 .

 If you’re still considering your options, here are a few other types of degrees for you to consider.

 Business management or administration: A degree in business management or business administration will likely emphasize quantitative business skills like accounting or sales, in addition to including courses that teach leadership qualities.
 If you want a broad base of understanding on the technical and workplace skills of how to run a business, this could be a good option.

 Economics, finance, accounting: These fields will give you a solid foundation in the nuts-and-bolts quantitative skills that can help you understand the monetary aspects of running a business, and the world of finance beyond.
 They’ll also be transferable to work in several different industries.